HaxeFlixel/haxeflixel.com/src/documents/documentation/01_community/09-website-docs.html.md

 The documentation pages are written in standard markdown format.
 You can see the files written in markdown from the extension *.html.md.

+The edit links on this website require you to be logged into Github first, otherwise you will get a 404 page on Github.

 For a guide on the markdown format you can